"Fake flash player update" removal instructions

-There is a great number of websites that are designed to deceive visitors into using a fake Adobe Flash Player installer that supposed to update currently installed version.
-These fake installers usually are designed to install browser hijackers, adware and other potentially unwanted applications (PUAs).
-In some cases they are designed to infect operating system with some ransomware, Trojan, or other high-risk malware.
-Typically, these fake Adobe Flash Player installers are promoted on various untrustworthy pages that have nothing to do neither with the official Adobe Flash Player version or its download page.
-Crooks who promote such scams target Mac users as well.
+There are many websites that are designed to deceive visitors into using a fake Adobe Flash Player installer, which supposedly updates the currently installed version.
+These fake installers are designed to install browser hijackers, adware and other potentially unwanted applications (PUAs).
+In some cases, they infect operating systems with ransomware, Trojans, or other high-risk malware.
+Typically, these fake Adobe Flash Player installers are promoted on untrustworthy web pages that have nothing to do with the official Adobe Flash Player version or its download page.
+Criminals who promote such scams also target Mac users.

-At the time of the research a deceptive page which promotes a fake Adobe Flash Player installer suggested that the installed version of Adobe Flash Player might be out of date and recommended to update it.
-It is common that such pages claim that installed version is out of date and will not work unless it is updated.
-Either way, fake Adobe Flash Player installers do not update the actual Adobe Flash Player.
-Usually they install some PUA like a browser hijacker or adware-type app.
-Typically, browser hijackers are designed to promote some fake search engine by changing certain browser's settings and gather various information.
-In most cases they collect browsing-related data, however, sometimes apps of this type can be designed to record personal information.
-Quite often their developers misuse gathered data to generate revenue by selling it to third parties (potentially cyber criminals) who misuse it in other ways.
-Adware is a type of software that serves various intrusive advertisements.
-For example, coupons, banners, surveys, pop-ups.
-Usually those ads are designed either to open untrustworthy pages or download, install unwanted apps by executing certain scripts.
-It is worthwhile to mention that adware-type apps may be designed to operate as information tracking tools too.
-As we mentioned in the introduction, fake Adobe Flash Player installers can be designed to install some ransomware, Trojan or other malicious software as well.
-Ransomware is a type of malware that encrypts victim's files so they could bot be decrypted without tools that can be provided only by cyber criminals who designed that program.
-Such software can cause both data and financial loss.
-Trojans are malicious program that often are designed to spread (install) other software of this kind, including ransomware.
-Therefore, unofficial, deceptive pages that offer to update Adobe Flash Player cannot be trusted.
+At the time of research, a deceptive page promoting a fake Adobe Flash Player installer suggested that the installed version of Adobe Flash Player might be out of date and recommended an update.
+These sites often claim that the installed version is out of date and will not work unless it is updated.
+In any case, fake Adobe Flash Player installers do not update the Adobe Flash Player - they install PUAs such as a browser hijackers or adware-type apps.
+Typically, browser hijackers promote fake search engines (by changing certain browser settings) and gather information.
+In most cases, they collect browsing-related data, however, they might also record personal information.
+Developers misuse the data to generate revenue by selling it to third parties (potentially, cyber criminals), who then misuse it in other ways.
+Adware is software that serves various intrusive advertisements.
+For example, coupons, banners, surveys, and pop-ups.
+These open untrusted pages or download/install unwanted apps by executing certain scripts.
+Note that adware-type apps can also track information.
+As mentioned, fake Adobe Flash Player installers can be designed to install ransomware, Trojans or other malicious software.
+Ransomware is malware that encrypts files so that they cannot be recovered without tools held only by the cyber criminals who designed the program.
+This software can cause data and financial loss.
+Trojans are malicious programs that often proliferate and install other software of this kind, including ransomware.
+Therefore, unofficial, deceptive pages that offer to update Adobe Flash Player can never be trusted.

 |Name||Fake Flash Player update pop-up|